GroundFloorUS/vue-project-groundfloor/README.md

 The goal behind this project is to demonstrate a working knowledge of modern javascript, ajax requests, reactivity, and testing.

+> Instructions & Getting Started
+1. Clone the repo
+2. Read the READ.me
+3. Submit a PR for your work
+4. Notify us and we will take a look.

 ## Build Setup

 You'll need node, yarn (or npm) and  [node-sqlite3](https://github.com/mapbox/node-sqlite3).